BritishCrystallographicAssociation/britishcrystallographicassociation.github.io/_pages/bursaries.md

 The ABBF is supported by proceeds from the BCA and several generous donations, which it gratefully acknowledges.
 Further contributions to this worthwhile cause are always welcome.

+Applications should be made via this link: [ABBF Bursaries](https://docs.google.com/forms/d/e/1FAIpQLScmizZ33WRIWVzF4u68yLsq_pFBXIdBDqJ1e0gTfda2AX2W9g/viewform?usp=sf_link)

 ## Other Bursaries – External Sponsor Bursaries

 The ABBF is limited, and often the BCA find that they cannot support all applicants attending the BCA Spring Meeting.
 We are fortunate that external sponsors have been willing to sponsor those not receiving ABBF assistance.
 Applications for these should be made in the same way as for ABBF.

-Applications should be made via this link: [ABBF Bursaries]
+Applications should be made via this link: [ABBF Bursaries](https://docs.google.com/forms/d/e/1FAIpQLScmizZ33WRIWVzF4u68yLsq_pFBXIdBDqJ1e0gTfda2AX2W9g/viewform?usp=sf_link)

 ## Education and Outreach Bursaries